-Note that the ZL2005 integrates several security measures to ensure that the user can only restore the device to a level that has been made available to them.
-During the initialization process, the ZL2005 checks for stored values contained in its internal memory.
-The ZL2005 offers two internal memory storage units that are accessible by the user as follows:
+The ZL2005P has internal non-volatile memory where user configurations are stored.
+Integrated security measures ensure that the user can only restore the device to a level that has been made available to them.
+During the initialization process, the ZL2005P checks for stored values contained in its internal memory.
+The ZL2005P offers one internal memory storage unit (two for the ZL2005) called Default Store.

-- 1. Default Store: A power supply module manufacturer may want to protect the module from damage by preventing the user from being able to modify certain values that are related to the physical construction of the module.
-In this case, the module manufacturer would use the Default Store and would allow the user to restore the device to its default setting but would restrict the user from restoring the device to the factory setting. - 2.
-User Store: The manufacturer of a piece of equipment may want to provide the ability to modify certain power supply settings while still protecting the equipment from modifying values that can lead to a system level fault.
-The equipment manufacturer would use the User Store to achieve this goal.

-Please refer to Application Note AN13 for details on how to set specific security measures via the I2C/SMBus interface.
+A system designer or a power supply module manufacturer may want to protect the device by preventing the user from being able to modify certain values.
+In this case, he would use the Default Store and would allow the user to restore the device to its default setting but would restrict the user from restoring the device to the factory setting.
+Please refer to Application Note AN13 for details on how to set specific security measures via the $I^2C/SMBus$ interface.